LS-Lab/KeYmaeraX-release/README.md

 KeYmaera4
 =========

-Repository for the reimplementation of KeYmaera.
+Repository for the clean-slate reimplementation of KeYmaera, a theorem prover for hybrid systems.
-This reimplementation should include parallel proof search and a simpler language to define strategies.
-Furthermore, there should be support for user defined strategies.
+KeYmaera 4 combines a small isolated prover core responsible for sound implementations of the fundamental proof rules as well as a flexible tactic language layer on top that makes it easy to provide user-defined proof strategies.
+KeYmaera 4 is also intended to include possibilities for parallel proof search.
+The prover front-end, middleware, and back-end are separated by design.

 Building
 ========